Oliver-Loeffler/git-msi-installer/README.md

 ## MSI Installer?

-Well, there is something in works by Git-for-Windows.
+Well, there is something in works by Git-for-Windows but progress seem to have stalled.
 Have a look at the projects [FAQ](https://github.com/git-for-windows/git/wiki/FAQ#is-there-an-msi-for-installation-via-group-policy).

 ## License and Attributions